Search

 There are a few disadvantages to consider when using eSIMs.
 One of the main disadvantages is the limited availability and support for eSIMs.
 Not all smartphones and network providers currently support eSIM technology.

 Additionally, eSIMs cannot be easily transferred to other devices.
-Unlike physical SIM cards that can be removed and inserted into different devices, eSIMs are tied to the specific device they were installed onto.
+Unlike physical SIM cards that can be removed and inserted into different devices, eSIMs are tied to the specific device they were installed on.
 This can be problematic if you want to switch to a new device or share your eSIM with another device.

-We had an iPhone 11 with one of our home plans installed via eSIM.
+Finally, there was one particular issue we personally had with the eSIM technology.
+Some time ago, we had an iPhone 11 with one of our home plans installed via eSIM.
 Then, when we traveled abroad, we wanted to keep the home number active and install another (local) eSIM.

 Overall, the choice between eSIMs and physical SIM cards depends on your preferences, travel needs, and budget.

-Steps to active your eSIM before traveling
+Steps to activate your eSIM before traveling

 Activating an eSIM before traveling to a new country is quick and easy.